aldefouw/redcap_cypress/README.md

 **Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.**

 Automated testing is certainly still going to take hard some work and ingenunity.
-But once you're setup, things get much, much easier.
+But once you're initially configured, things get much, much easier.

 ## Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.